stashed/stash/docs/guides/backends.md

 type: Opaque
 ```

-Now, you can create a Restic tpr using this secret.
+Now, you can create a Restic crd using this secret.
 Following parameters are available for `gcs` backend.

 | Parameter      | Description                                                                     |
 |----------------|---------------------------------------------------------------------------------|